baralsamrat/MSCS533_Assignment/README.md

 Using Dart language and Flutter Framework, create a Flutter conversion app that allows users to select a measure – metric or imperial – and convert it to another measure.
 For example, they'll be able to convert a distance in miles to a distance in kilometers, or a weight in kilograms to a weight in pounds.

 ## Output:
-The following is the final layout of the Application:
+The following is the final 5 layout Output of the Application:

 ### iOS
 ![](./Output_ios.png)